marklister/base64/README.md

 This implementation began life as a toy implementation that chose simplicity over efficiency.
-The advent of scalaJs meant that the library has a real world target and warranted me improving it's efficiency.
-Version 0.2.1 improves efficiency greatly but it will never be blazingly fast with this code.
+The advent of scalaJs meant that the library has a real world target and warranted improving its efficiency.
+Version 0.2.1 improves efficiency greatly but some legacy inefficiencies remain.

 ####REPL example